escortcvh/gohugo-theme-ananke/content/products/drain.md

 maintain control of restaurant grease trap operations.

-Our new improved solution helps eliminate drain blockages,reduce embarrassing odors, and eliminate expensive plumbing repairs and maintenance.
+Our new improved solution helps eliminate drain blockages,reduce embarrassing odours, and eliminate expensive plumbing repairs and maintenance.

 Probac® DMC can accomplish this like no other product because it leverages biological processes that are already underway in the grease trap and drainpipe environment.